cnakpil/atls4630-fwd-temp/documentation/project1/milestone3.md

 - [x] Visuals according to proposed wireframes
 - [x] Basic responsiveness

+## Known Bugs

+- Mobile responsiveness is incomplete

 ## Stretch Goals

-Complete the HTML and CSS code.
-App landing page will be visible, but there is no function yet.

 - [x] Change header depending on page content
 - [x] Change appearance of todo items on completion
 - [ ] Scroll to input box after entering a new todo
 - [ ] Improve user experience by moving completed to-do items to the bottom of the page
 - [ ] Improve responsive layout
-- [ ] Add animations to make page UX better
+- [ ] Add animations for funsies

 ---